 I was browsing non-dairy beverages last week in Santa Fe (ever the optimist, I am always on the look-out for a new milk alternative that doesn't, well, suck) and I spied a new kid on the block.
 Maybe it was the tie-dyed design that spoke to me, but I felt a kinship immediately.
 Then I read the label.
-Free of all my pesky allergens- gluten, casein, soy, brown rice.
+Free of gluten, no casein.
 I bought only one- vanilla- not because I didn't have faith, but.
-After all, I am realistic (most of the time).
+After all, I am realistic (well, most of the time).

 The new hemp milk is called Hemp Dream- and by the way, in case you were questioning if this review was coerced, or in any other way possible might not be 100% unbiased- apart from the native bias of my own distinctive taste buds- in the spirit of full disclosure, I swear, as a gluten-free goddess, and hereby declare I was not contacted by said company or approached or compensated in any way.
 This is me, buying a carton of Hemp Dream.
 On impulse.
 And reporting to you.